mdzw/criss-cross/README.md

  2. Recording my opponent's bidding behavior (split into buckets based on the above game states), and using that to predict what they will do when a similar game state arises in the future (across multiple rounds).
 This let me automatically adapt my bids to many strategies, without explicitly identifying those stratigies:
     * I would save gold buying cheap tiles against opponents who bid super low early on
     * I would trade tile purchases against opponents who bid middle values
-    * I would wait for opponents who bid way too high to exhaust their funds, and then clean up for cheap later (while easily outbidding them on to prevent any winning tile purchases)
+    * I would wait for opponents who bid way too high to exhaust their funds, and then clean up for cheap later (while easily outbidding them to prevent any winning tile purchases)

 Some other bidding intelligence highlights: